-As we say goodbye to the first half of the year, it’s time to look back at logo redesigns of 2019 so far.
+It’s time to look back on the best logo redesigns of the year so far.
 We’ve seen a lot of action from big brands in tech, fashion, finance, real estate, and more!

 From the more subtle updates to major overhauls, check out these 10 rebrand highlights from the past six months.

 Slack kicked off the year with a major logo update, courtesy of Pentagram.
 The company scrapped its hashtag symbol for a distinctive “octothorpe” shape that features four colors instead of the previous 11.
 The new design also features a bolder typeface in black.

 What we like: An original symbol and pared-down color palette means Slack’s logo is more versatile at different sizes.
 Part of the octothorpe is made up of tiny speech bubbles, a subtle nod to what the company is all about.

 What we don’t: The octothorpe shape took a bit of getting used to because the Slack hashtag was so recognizable.
 But there’s really nothing bad we can say here!

 Zara unveiled a significant logo redesign in January, spearheaded by the French design firm Baron & Baron.
 The fast-fashion company went from a spaced-out wordmark logo to one with tightly kerned, overlapped letters — a redesign that drew plenty of criticism in the design community.

 What we like: The elongated typeface is more elegant than what appeared in the previous logo, making the brand feel more upscale.
 It’s also nice to see Zara veer away from the status quo by not changing to a sans-serif font.